Bertha Pappenheim: Childhood and youth

 Bertha Pappenheim was born on 27 February 1859 in Vienna, the third daughter of Recha Pappenheim and Sigmund Pappenheim.
 Her mother Recha, née Goldschmidt (1830–1905), was from an old and wealthy family in Frankfurt am Main.
 Her father Sigmund (1824–1881), a merchant, the son of an Orthodox Jewish family from Preßburg, Austria-Hungary (today's Bratislava, Slovakia), was the cofounder of the Orthodox Schiffschul in Vienna; the family name alludes to the Franconian town of Pappenheim.
 As "just another daughter" in a strictly traditional Jewish household, Bertha was conscious that her parents would have preferred a male child.
 Her parents' families held traditional Jewish views on marriage and had roots in Orthodox Judaism.
 Bertha was raised in the style of a well-bred young lady of good class.
 She attended a Roman Catholic girls' school and led a life structured by the Jewish holiday calendar and summer vacations in Ischl.

 When she was eight years old, her oldest sister Henriette (1849–1867) died of galloping consumption, now known as a form of tuberculosis.
 When she was 11 the family moved from Vienna's Leopoldstadt, which was primarily inhabited by poverty-ridden Jews, to Liechtensteinstraße in the Alsergrund.
 She left school when she was sixteen, devoted herself to needlework and helped her mother with the kosher preparation of their food.
-Her 18-month-younger brother Wilhelm (1860–1937) was meanwhile attending a high school, which made Bertha intensely jealous.
+Her 18-month-younger brother Wilhelm (1860–1937) was meanwhile attending a high school, which offered in those days prestige and status, and which made Bertha intensely jealous.